SumiSastri/dev-blogs/docs/gcp-firebase/part2-firebase-build.md

 Firebase replaces your need to spin up a server and maintain a database as these products are integrated in the package.
 Firestore is a database, and other Firebase build services offer and the hosting and filestorage systems to provide a place to store your files and images.
 The serverless functions are the mesh that ties the services together and provision Firebase cloud services offered by Google.

-Through the stack, Firebase provides authentication of users and easy integration to front-end analytics with Google Analytics as well as with marketing tools like Google Ads.
+Through the stack, Firebase provides authentication of users and easy integration to frontend analytics with Google Analytics as well as with marketing tools like Google Ads.
 You can also use non-Google services and integrate it into your app.

 These services are part of the Firebase Build suite.